Skip to main content

 note

-Settings above make sure that shape of the data you receive in the destination function is as close as possible to what you see in the data source.
+Settings above ensure that the shape of the data you receive in the destination function is as close as possible to what you see in the data source.

 • The custom destination sets the max_nesting_level to 0 by default, which means no sub-tables will be generated during the normalization phase.